DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
 Contact your [Get into teaching adviser](#get-help-and-advice) for guidance on the different types of courses available, or see [Ways to train to teach in England](/ways-to-train).

 You can apply for a teacher training place without visiting the UK.
-Some providers also conduct interviews using remote technology.
-Due to rules about immigration, not all providers can accept international applicants – contact them before you apply to check.
+However, due to rules about immigration, not all providers can accept international applicants – contact them before you apply to check.

 <div class="inset">
   <h3>Already living in the UK?</h3>